The Indian Stock Markets’ 20 year Digital Transformation

 This is an important step.
 My key principles in choosing the stocks are:

-• For a high stability low risk portfolio, choose large liquid blue chips.
+1. For a high stability low risk portfolio, choose Large Cap (LC) blue chips.
 They should be Nifty/ Sensex stocks.
 You do not want too much volatility in this investment.

-• For an aggressive higher risk portfolio, choose mid & small cap stocks with high potential.
+2. For a more aggressive high risk portfolio, choose Mid & Small cap (MSC) stocks with high potential.

-Subscribe to JainMatrix Investments Investment Service to receive proven, high performing Model Portfolios
+Subscribe to JainMatrix Investments Investment Service to receive proven, high performing portfolios

 Start Investing

-• Choose your DIP SIP portfolio of stocks.
-Lets say you chose the top 5 shares by mkt cap.
+• Within trading hours, choose your DIP SIP portfolio of stocks.
+Lets say you chose these 5 shares by mkt cap in Fig 3.

-• Lets say you have chosen the amount Rs.
-30,000 to be invested every month for your DIP SIP.
+• Lets say you have chosen the amount ₹ 30,000 to be invested every month for your DIP SIP.

 JainMatrix Investments